 All the Sodexo sub-pages are reachable from the page, including: Sodexo, Sodexo Diversity and Inclusion, Sodexo Foundation, and Sodexo Sustainability.
 The company is really involved in charity work, equality and environmental issues.

 Video is always an easy and fun way to spread an idea!
 Showing a very happy and motivated staff, Sodexo has a very active YouTube channel.
 They communicate about what is going on for the people at Sodexo: the idea is to be creative!
-Some of the most viewed videos are “Making every day a better day” (35,422 views) and “Spirit of Mentoring Video” (13,408 views).
+Some of the most viewed videos are “Making every day a better day” and “Spirit of Mentoring Video“.

 Sodexo: the Community

-Sodexo also has a career Twitter account: it’s the perfect way to share information and drive traffic to the website.
+Sodexo also has a career Twitter account @SodexoCareers: it’s the perfect way to share information and drive traffic to the website.
 The account is part of the strategy as a whole, reflecting the brand’s image.
-Still very human with a picture of the Senior Marketing Manager – Talent Acquisition along with the logo (very much like the @LinkHumans Twitter feed actually).
+Still very human with a picture of the Senior Marketing Manager – Talent Acquisition along with the logo.

-Sodexo has a company page followed by 25,890 people.
+Sodexo has a company page followed by almost 170,000 people.
 The page has several features, such as a careers tab, or the list of employees on LinkedIn.
 Most of Sodexo’s hires will be non-professionals and this is why LinkedIn is not a focal point for their social recruiting.

-On the recruitment side, more than 45% of Sodexo candidates have used one or more of Sodexo’s social platforms in their job searches.
+To prove this point, the company reports that more than 45% of Sodexo candidates have used one or more of Sodexo’s social platforms in their job searches.
 Moreover, recruitment advertising costs have been reduced by $300,000 annually.

 Finally, the traffic to Sodexo Careers web page has raised by 182% since the launch of the social presence.

-- Employees are the face of your employer brand: highlighting the human side of your company is an authentic and honnest way to build a strong community.
+- Employees are the face of your employer brand: highlighting the human side of your company is an authentic and honest way to build a strong community.

-- Gathering people to build a “family” spirit creates a reliable community that will share happy contributions!
+- Gathering people to build a “family” spirit creates a trust and above all loyalty to Sodexo as an employer.

 - A great social media strategy starts long before technology, if you are doing things right within the business it will reflect well on social media and any other communications channel.

-The success of the social recruiting strategy in the US has prompted Sodexo to roll out the same in other markets, including France which is Sodexo’s homeland.
-Stay tuned on this blog as we will report what Sodexo have up their sleeve next!
+The success of the social recruiting strategy in the US has prompted Sodexo to roll out the same in other markets, including France which is Sodexo’s country of origin.